Bund Issues Auction Group

 A ranking list of the members of the Bund Issues Auction Group is published every six months at the end of June and December.
-It is sorted by the share of the weighted issuance volume allotted without stating any further details.
+It is sorted by the allotted share of the weighted issuance volume.

-The following 36 credit institutions are currently members of the Bund Issues Auction Group.
-Their rankings correspond to the weighted amounts allotted in the first half of 2017.
+32 institutions are currently members of the Bund Issues Auction Group.
+The following ranking corresponds to the weighted amounts allotted in 2021.

-For the ranking list, the auction allotments are weighted as last announced on December 10, 2014 according to the remaining time to maturity of German Government securities:
+For the ranking, the auction allotments will be weighted as announced on 10 December 2020 according to the remaining time to maturity of German Government securities:

 |Instrument||Remaining time to maturity||Weighting factor|

-The weighting factors remain unchanged for at least one year and apply to both nominal and inflation-linked German Government securities of the corresponding remaining time to maturity segment.
-The weighting factors reflect various capital lock-up and interest rate risks of German Government securities of different maturities.
+The weighting factors apply to both nominal and inflation-linked German Government securities of the corresponding segment.